-IMS who are invited to participate in DOD training are generally subject to State vetting prior to obtaining a U.S. visa and DOD invitational travel orders.20 State vetting may include consular visa screening and "Leahy vetting," the process to determine whether potential assistance recipients have committed gross violations of human rights that would make them ineligible for assistance.
+IMS who are invited to participate in DOD training are generally subject to State vetting prior to obtaining a U.S. visa and DOD invitational travel

-• Visa screening.
-IMS (and their accompanying family members) generally seek A-2 nonimmigrant visas, which are granted to foreign government officials travelling to the U.S. to engage solely in official activities on behalf of their national government.21 However, there are exceptions; for example, IMS who travel to the U.S. for training on NATO orders do not require an A-2 visa for entry.22 State's consular officers stationed at overseas posts adjudicate visa applications for IMS.
-According to State officials, consular officers are to incorporate biographic and biometric security checks (i.e., State may collect facial recognition data) as part of the adjudication process.23 A-2 visas are
+- Visa screening.
+IMS (and their accompanying family members) generally seek A-2 nonimmigrant visas, which are granted to foreign government officials travelling to the U.S. to engage solely in official activities on behalf of their national government.
+However, there are exceptions; for example, IMS who travel to the U.S. for training on NATO orders do not require an A-2 visa for entry.
+State's consular officers stationed at overseas posts adjudicate visa applications for IMS.
+According to State officials, consular officers are to incorporate biographic and biometric security checks (i.e., State may collect facial recognition data) as part of the adjudication process.
+A-2 visas are different from other nonimmigrant visas in that applicants generally do not pay an application fee and interviews may not be required.
+While consular officers may call an A-2 Visa applicant in for an interview, this requirement is often waived. - Leahy vetting.
+Two statutes, commonly known as Leahy laws, prohibit assistance to units of foreign security forces if the secretaries of State or Defense have credible information that the unit has